We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Customer satisfaction ratings

 We also spoke with customer service representatives when possible.
 It’s important to note that though this information is current at the time of publication, financial institutions may change or update their policies and offerings.
-Interest rates, terms and the availability of no-appraisal home equity loans may change, and we recommend you verify all information presented here prior to applying for loans with any of these lenders.
+Interest rates, terms and the availability of no-appraisal home equity loans may change, and we recommend you verify all information presented here before applying for loans with any of these lenders.

 Summary of Money’s Best No-Appraisal Home Equity Loans